DLXPlugins/alerts-dlx/readme.txt

 * <a href="https://chakra-ui.com/docs/components/alert">Chakra UI</a>
 * <a href="https://shoelace.style/">Shoelace</a>

+= Can I create dismissible notices? =

+Yes, each alert can be dismissed, and can be set to expire after a certain amount of time.
+For example, create a terms of service alert on the homepage that can be dismissed, with the expiration lasting a week.

+= Where are the admin settings? =

+There are no admin settings for this plugin.
+Please use the included blocks or shortcode to output the alerts notification.

-= Can I customize the colors? =
+= Can I use custom colors? =

-Yes, you can choose custom colors via the shortcode or built-in blocks.
+Yes, you can customize the colors via the shortcode or built-in blocks by selecting "Custom" as a block style.

-= How can I get help? =

-Please leave a note on <a href="https://dlxplugins.com/support/">our support page</a>.

-= Can I use my own icons? =
+= Can I use my own custom SVG icons? =

 Yes.
 The icon picker allows you to enter an SVG.
 For the shortcode, you must supply your own SVG.

+= Can I use my own custom images? =

+Yes.
+It's recommended to use a square image, and there is a built-in cropper available.
+Custom images look best center-aligned.

+= Does AlertsDLX work on Multisite? =

+Yes.
+There are no admin options, so there's nothing to configure on a network.

+= Can I show alerts on specific posts or pages? =

+AlertsDLX can be used in conjunction with free plugin <a href="https://blockvisibilitywp.com/">Block Visibility</a> to display a notification under certain conditions.
+While AlertsDLX in itself is not a site-wide notification tool, it can be used as one if put in a global template such as with FSE.

+= Does the plugin support countdowns? =

+AlertsDLX does not support countdowns or auto-expiration.
+If you need an alert to auto-expire, I suggest using it with <a href="https://blockvisibilitywp.com/">Block Visibility</a> and setting a date-based visibility setting.

+= Can I disable the custom font used (Lato)? =

+Yes, you can improve performance further by disabling the custom font supplied with AlertsDLX and supplying your own.
+Please see <a href="https://docs.dlxplugins.com/alertsdlx/developers/how-to-use-and-disable-custom-fonts-in-alertsdlx">disabling custom fonts in AlertsDLX</a>

+= How can I get support or leave a feature request? =

+Please leave a note on <a href="https://dlxplugins.com/support/">our support page</a> or leave a detailed support request here on .org.

 == Screenshots ==

-1. Warning Alert and Options
-2. Centered Warning Alert
-3. Example Success Alert
-4. Block Style Previews
-5. Icon Selector
-6. Font Size Option
+1. Dismissible alert with custom image icon selected, and alert button displaying.
+2. Adding the alert box via the block editor shows four alert types.
+3. Edit the icon, add an alert button, and create a dismissible alert easily in Gutenberg (the Block Editor).
+4. Block editor sidebar options showing style, alert settings, variants, and custom colors.
+5. Add a shortcode wherever shortcodes are supported, such as a form plugin, page builder, or widget.
+6. Each alert type supports light and dark mode colors.

 == Changelog ==